dtyryshkin7/codetober-third/Challenges/Challenges/Challenge-01.md

 ## Success Criteria

 - You repo has a folder containing as many .tf files as you have team members.
-- The .tf files contain infrastructure configuration belonging to respective member
+- The .tf files contain infrastructure configuration belonging to respective member (RG,VNET,VM)
 - provider.tf defined only once.

 [Home](../README.md) - [Next Challenge >](Challenge-02.md)